 Added Protection for Your Auto Policy

 Your liability for a serious car accident could exceed the liability limits of your car insurance policy.
-In the event of a lawsuit resulting from a covered accident, your umbrella policy limit will provide another level of protection above the liability limit of your auto policy.
+In the event of a lawsuit resulting from a covered car accident, your umbrella policy limit will provide another level of protection above the liability limit of your auto policy.

 Safeguarding Your Home from Liability

 Unfortunately, accidents happen in the home, sometimes resulting in serious injuries to visitors.
-Such accidents could lead to a significant liability claim against the homeowner.
-Your neighbor slips on an icy sidewalk, your guest trips and falls down the stairs, or your pet bites a guest or someone walking by your house.
-An umbrella policy will give you additional protection for covered liability claims beyond your homeowners policy limits.
+Such accidents could lead to a significant claim against the homeowner.
+If someone makes a claim against you that is covered by the policy, umbrella coverage can give you additional protection beyond your homeowners policy's liability limit.

 See If You're Eligible

-Umbrella policies are available to current NJM auto policyholders and auto applicants, once their auto policy is purchased.
-The underlying auto and homeowners policies each must have a liability limit of $500,000, and members of homeowners or condominium associations need to have a minimum of $50,000 in loss assessment protection.
+Umbrella policies are available to current NJM Auto policyholders and NJM Auto policy applicants, once their auto policy is purchased.
+Your auto and homeowners policies each need to have a minimum liability limit of $500,000, and members of homeowners or condominium associations need to have a minimum of $50,000 in loss assessment protection.

 How Much Does It Cost?

 Umbrella policies are more affordable than you might think.
-In most cases, a New Jersey umbrella policy with a $1 million liability limit for a customer with two cars and one home would cost between $250–$335, in most cases.* So, for less than $1 a day you can have the added peace of mind of up to $5 million in liability protection — good anywhere in the world.
+In most cases, a New Jersey umbrella policy with a $1 million liability limit for a customer with two cars and one home would cost between $203–$274 per year.
+So, for less than $1 a day† you can have the added peace of mind of $1 million in liability protection — good anywhere in the world.

 Should You Have Umbrella Insurance?
 Ask Us.